Racism as Epistemological Problem

 I don’t know when it happened, but there came a time in my life somewhere between the middle of college (at a conservative, very white, Evangelical school) and the end of seminary (at another conservative, very white, Evangelical school) when I confronted the epistemological question that underlaid these three assumptions.

 How did I know that each of these beliefs was true?
-What was the foundation for this claim?
+What was the foundation for these claims?
 Was it based on evidence or experience?
 And why did these beliefs differ so much from those whose pigment is different than mine?

 White denial is not a recent, or even a mid-century development.
 It goes pretty far back.